RHEcosystemAppEng/rhpam-deployment/openshift/immutableImage/README.md

 * Create some `Data Assignments` to the `Items Loader` to map I/O parameters to the process variables:

 ![data assignments](./images/data_assignments.png)
-* The overall flow we have validated is the following
+* The overall flow has been validated with the following business process:

 ![business process](./images/business_process.png)